omahs/imx-docs/docs/guides/link-sdk/link-buy2.md

 ```

 If the multi-buy flow is found to contain 0 valid orders after minimal client-side validation, then link will error out (and reject the promise it returned from the buy() method) and no orders will be purchased.

+## Error Messages

+### 5000 / 5001 / 5002 - Something went wrong.

+There are no more things that can be done by the user on Screen.

+Check with provider.